purescript-halogen/purescript-halogen/docs/guide/02-Introducing-Components.md

 * `modify` allows you to update the state, given the previous state, returning the new state
 * `modify_` is the same as `modify`, but it doesn't return the new state (thus you don't have to explicitly discard the result, as you would with `modify`)
 * `get` allows you to retrieve the current state
-* `gets` allows you to retrieve the current state and also apply a function to it (most commonly, `_.property` to retrieve a particular field from a record)
+* `gets` allows you to retrieve the current state and also apply a function to it (most commonly, `_.fieldName` to retrieve a particular field from a record)

 We'll talk more about `HalogenM` when we talk about performing effects.
 Our counter doesn't perform effects, so all we need are the state update functions.